 Our goal has been to create a workplace that reflects a cultural and generational mosaic.
 You need only walk our halls to appreciate how diverse we have become.
 Not only do we speak many different languages we understand and embrace the many different cultures those languages represent.

 Our culture is founded on the value that a range of perspectives, ideas and experiences provides.
 We are committed to continually cultivating an inclusive work environment that celebrates our differences whether grounded in gender, race, sexual orientation, language, socioeconomic status, cultural background, religion, age or disability.

-Our Diversity & Inclusion Committee focuses on Harper Grey’s firm-wide diversity and inclusiveness strategies and supporting initiatives to identify, enhance and implement best practices in all areas of diversity and inclusion.
+Our Diversity, Inclusion, and Belonging Committee focuses on Harper Grey’s firm-wide diversity and inclusiveness strategies and supporting initiatives to identify, enhance and implement best practices in all areas of diversity and inclusion.